ab-kg/WEC-REC/README.md

 # wec-rec

-Tasks have been implemented related to graphics programming:
+Tasks have been implemented related to graphics programming in 3 projects Task1 , Task2 , Task3 :

 1. Rendering a polygon
 2. Rendering a model